 Select a an exam type

-An outstanding 94% of the School of Engineering research output has been judged as world-leading or internationally excellent, and it is ranked in the UK top 20 (REF 2021).
+This course is subject to revalidation.
+This course is a suitable preparation for employment in the medical device, pharma and biotechnology sectors and as preparation for PhD studies or research positions.
+The course draws upon the internationally recognised research with the school in areas such as Tissue Engineering, Bioceramics, Medical Electrodes and Drug Delivery.
+The course team also has a wealth of industrial experience and several medical device spin out companies have been established by the school.
+An outstanding 94% ofthe School of Engineering research output has been judged as world-leading or internationally excellent, and it is ranked in the top 20 of Engineering departments in the UK (REF 2021).
 The course is based in internationally recognised NIBEC centre within the school which is the longest established Biomedical Research Centre in Ireland.
 The multi-million pound purpose-built facilities house some of the most sophisticated nano-fabrication, biological and characterisation equipment in the world.
 NIBEC is staffed by an internationally recognised and well experienced team of researchers and academics working predominantly at the interface of bioengineering and nanotechnology.
-Upon successful completion of the programme students will be more employable within the industry, or in an academic and/or research career through a PhD programme, such as those offered by the School through our Nanotechnology and Integrated Bioengineering Centre (NIBEC).

 Students living in